by Texas Homesteader ~

 -

-They dry just fine and are typically dry for me in about 24-48 hours.
+They are typically dry for me in about 24-48 hours.
 But I always allow them to dry a day or so longer before storing ‘just to be sure’.

-When they’re completely dry I can store the leaves in a jar with a tight-fitting lid in my pantry.
-But I often powder them first in a coffee grinder for even more compact storage.
+When my stevia leaves are completely dry I store them in a jar with a tight-fitting lid in my pantry.
+Some of the leaves are ground into a powder using a coffee grinder for even more compact storage.

-Plus by having powdered stevia on hand I can just use my measuring spoon to add a touch of extra sweetness to my recipes.
+By having powdered stevia on hand I can use my measuring spoon to add a touch of extra sweetness to my recipes.

 Although I’ve never done it myself, some folks like to make a Stevia extract.
 According to Prairie Homestead you just fill jar with chopped fresh Stevia leaves & top leaves with vodka.
 Shake & allow to steep for 48 hours